onthebusiness/harelang.org/content/tutorials/introduction.md

       There *is* one more type class we need to talk about: tagged unions.
 These are one of Hare's flagship features and require a much deeper introduction, so we'll be saving those for their own section.
+- title: Type aliases
+  sample: |
+      type my_int = int;

+      type coords = struct {
+      	x: int,
+      	y: int,
+      };

+      type permissions = enum u8 {
+      	READ = 1 << 0,
+      	WRITE = 1 << 1,
+      	EXEC = 1 << 2,
+      };

+      type player = struct {
+      	location: coords,
+      	user: struct {
+      		username: str,
+      		permissions: uint,
+      	},
+      };
+  details: |
+      In addition to each of the built-in type classes we've introduced so far, Hare offers user-defined types, or *type aliases*.
+Unlike, for example, C, every type in Hare can be represented without explicitly naming it (enums are the exception).
+It's often useful to name them, however, and you may do so by declaring a type alias.
+The type alias inherits all of the semantics of the underlying type.

+      Note that declaring a type alias doesn't just create a special word which refers to an existing type &mdash; it creates a new, distinct type altogether, which has the same semantics as its secondary type.
+We'll explain why this is important later.
 ---